Jacques the Fatalist: Plot

 The main subject of the book is the relationship between the valet Jacques and his master, who is never named.
-The two are traveling to a destination the narrator leaves vague, and to dispel the boredom of the journey Jacques is compelled by his master to recount the story of his loves.
+The two are traveling to a destination the narrator leaves vague, and to dispel the boredom of the journey Jacques is asked by his master to recount the story of his loves.
 However, Jacques's story is continually interrupted by other characters and various comic mishaps.
-Other characters in the book tell their own stories and they, too, are continually interrupted.
-There is even a "reader" who periodically interrupts the narrator with questions, objections, and demands for more information or detail.
-The tales told are usually humorous, with romance or sex as their subject matter, and feature complex characters indulging in deception.
+Other characters in the book tell their own stories and they, too, are continually interrupted, not to mention the narrator's own periodical asides, questions, and remarks to the reader.
+The tales told are usually humorous, with romance or sex as their overt subject matter.
+Most tales and anecdotes have, however, a moral or philosophical significance.

 Jacques's key philosophy is that everything that happens to us down here, whether for good or for evil, has been written up above ("tout ce qui nous arrive de bien et de mal ici-bas était écrit là-haut"), on a "great scroll" that is unrolled a little bit at a time.
-Yet Jacques still places value on his actions and is not a passive character.
 Critics such as J. Robert Loy have characterized Jacques's philosophy as not fatalism but determinism.
+Yet, the story reveals Jacques as a highly moral character who places value on his actions, cares for others, and abides by the mores of his time.

 The book is full of contradictory characters and other dualities.
 One story tells of two men in the army who are so much alike that, though they are the best of friends, they cannot stop dueling and wounding each other.
 Another concerns Father Hudson, an intelligent and effective reformer of the church who is privately the most debauched character in the book.
 Even Jacques and his master transcend their apparent roles, as Jacques proves, in his insolence, that his master cannot live without him, and therefore it is Jacques who is the master and the master who is the servant.

 The story of Jacques's loves is lifted directly from Tristram Shandy, which Diderot makes no secret of, as the narrator at the end announces the insertion of an entire passage from Tristram Shandy into the story.
 Throughout the work, the narrator refers derisively to sentimental novels and calls attention to the ways in which events develop more realistically in his book.
 At other times, the narrator tires of the tedium of narration altogether and obliges the reader to supply certain trivial details.